 How often should I worm my puppy?

 It's recommended to worm your puppy every 2 weeks until 12 weeks of age and then monthly till 6 months of age.
 After 6 months of age, intestinal worming should be done at least every 3 months, although many owners prefer to worm their dogs every month.
-Worming treatments may often be combined with monthly heartworm treatments for convenience.
+Worming treatments may often be combined with monthly heartworm preventions for convenience.

 Which wormer is best for my puppy?